ahmohbati/SecOn/Upgrading-from-12.04-to-14.04.md

 * If you’re upgrading a distributed deployment, you’ll need to perform the steps below on the master server and all sensors, but make sure you start with the master server first!

+* After upgrading the master server, ensure all sensors are upgraded as soon as possible to minimize disruption and/or incompatibility issues.
+Mixed-release (12.04 + 14.04) environments are currently untested and unsupported.

 #### PREPARATION
 * Start with a fully configured Security Onion 12.04 installation.